Wakeupbuddy/amodalAPI/README.md

 ## notebook demo

-  1. To see the annotation format/structure and some useful APIs, please run the [ipython notebook](https://github.com/Wakeupbuddy/amodalAPI/blob/master/PythonAPI/myAmodalDemo.ipynb).
+  1. To see the annotation and some useful APIs, please run the [ipython notebook demo](https://github.com/Wakeupbuddy/amodalAPI/blob/master/PythonAPI/myAmodalDemo.ipynb).

 ## evaluate